-- Identify training opportunities that reinforce the critical workforce skills critical to the agency. - Whenever possible, try to develop management internally by always trying to place lower level staff on development paths to prepare them to move into jobs with higher-level skill requirements. - Implement the education and training policy to promote employee education and selfimprovement.
+- Identify training opportunities that reinforce the critical workforce skills critical to the agency. - Whenever possible, try to develop management internally by always trying to place lower level staff on development paths to prepare them to move into jobs with higher-level skill requirements. - Invest in meetings, collaboration, and communication with other agencies to learn and share best practices for the current and future work environment.